 We entered into a nonexclusive license and supply agreement with Bio-Rad in August 2019.
 We rely on Bio-Rad to supply equipment and reagents used to perform ddPCR testing, a service offered by us under a variety of fee for service agreements and the core technology powering the GeneStrat test.
 Under the terms of this arrangement, we were granted non-exclusive rights to utilize the intellectual property, machinery, materials, reagents, supplies and know-how necessary for the performance of ddPCR in cancer detection testing for third parties in the United States.
 We agreed to purchase all of the necessary supplies and reagents for such testing exclusively from Bio-Rad.
 As further consideration for the non-exclusive license, we agreed to pay a royalty of two and one half percent (2.5%) on net service fees (such fees are defined in the Non-Exclusive License Agreement with Bio-Rad) collected from contracted third parties who receive ddPCR services from us.
 In addition, we have separately been granted permission by Bio-Rad to use the Bio-Rad SARS-CoV-2 ddPCR test and Platelia SARS-CoV-2 Total Ab test for commercial diagnostic services.
-For more information regarding this license and supply agreement and the permission granted to us by Bio-Rad with respect to such tests, please see "Business-Material Agreements-Agreements with Bio-Rad."
+On May 24, 2021, we entered into the First Amendment to the Non-Exclusive License Agreement between Bio-Rad Laboratories, Inc., and Biodesix, Inc. which amended the original agreement such that, effective May 1, 2021, we are not required to pay a royalty of two and one half percent (2.5%) on net service fees.
+For more information regarding this license and supply agreement and the permission granted to us by Bio-Rad with respect to such tests, please see "Business-Material Agreements-Agreements with Bio-Rad" previously filed in our Form S-1 on October 23, 2020 and "First Amendment to the Non-Exclusive License Agreement between Bio-Rad Laboratories, Inc., and Biodesix, Inc., and Biodesix, Inc., dated May 24, 2021" previously filed in our Form 10-Q on August 10, 2021.